Terms and Conditions

 Travel contract: the contract under which a travel organiser undertakes vis-à-vis its other party to provide a prearranged travel package offered by the travel organiser, which includes an overnight stay for more than 24 hours, and at least two of the following services:

-c. another tourist service, not related to transport or accommodation, which forms a significant part of the travel package.
+c. another tourist service, not related to transport or accommodation, which forms a significant travel package.

 Accommodation-only contracts: travel contracts for which the traveller only reserves holiday accommodation and organises the transport him/herself.